Low on cash? Or just want to get more "hand-on" with supporting your favorite ITMI partners?

 Email a partner you feel connected to and ask for more personal or specific prayer requests.

 Get photos printed of several ITMI nationals and keep them in a box or stack near your table.
 Let the kids pick one picture per meal and pray for them before or during the meal.
-There's lot of pictures on this site or our Facebook page.
+There's many pictures on this site or our Facebook page.

 2. Help with Travel